glitchOn/EDA_FlightData/README.md

 - Keep the large CSVs out of Git history; if you add them locally, also keep them in `.gitignore`.
 - All plots are deterministic for the same input file.
 Re-run scripts or the notebook to regenerate figures after data changes.

-## How to present (for grading/report)
+## Using this for your submission
-- Lead with the research questions above and answer each with a number or plot reference.
+- Answer the research questions above with numbers and plot references.
-- Include 1–2 sentences on data quality handling (missingness, type fixes, engineered fields).
+- Briefly note data quality handling (missingness, type fixes, engineered fields).
-- Add a short paragraph of limitations (sample vs full, descriptive not causal) and the recommendations tied to specific plots.
+- Close with limitations (sample vs full, descriptive not causal) and the recommendations tied to specific plots.

+## Full-dataset summary (replace with your full run)
+- On-time % and median/95th arrival delay: _[…from full data…]_
+- Peak delay window (hour/time-of-day) and airline most affected: _[…from full data…]_
+- Top 3 worst routes (with average delay or % delayed): _[…from full data…]_
+- Dominant delay causes and cancellation mix: _[…from full data…]_
+- Most impactful recommendation (tie it to a specific plot): _[…from full data…]_